Christoph is an actor, writer, producer, singer, and musician. In his spare time, he loves writing.

 Red On the Head, Fire In the Bed

 Red hair was thought to be a mark of a beastly sexual desire and moral degeneration.
 See?
 I told you it's not all bad.
 It is a common belief that redheads are highly sexed.
-Jonathon Swift satirized this redhead stereotype in Gulliver's Travels, part 4, A Voyage to the Country of the Houyhnhnms, when he wrote: "It is observed that the red-haired of both sexes are more libidinous and mischievous than the rest, whom yet they much exceed in strength and activity."
+Jonathan Swift satirized this redhead stereotype in Gulliver's Travels, part 4, A Voyage to the Country of the Houyhnhnms, when he wrote: "It is observed that the red-haired of both sexes are more libidinous and mischievous than the rest, whom yet they much exceed in strength and activity."
 As Austin Powers might observe, Oh, yeah, baby!

-So do not despair you red heads so fair.
+So do not despair, you redheads so fair.
 Brunettes may be smarter, blondes may have more fun, but none are wrapped so tightly in mystery and intrigue.
 Like a gift to be opened on a special day.
 That is what fascinates us about you, and that's no myth.

 Redhead Quotes and the Gallery of Red Hair

 - "Once in his life, every man is entitled to fall madly in love with a gorgeous redhead." - Lucille Ball